 - From Editorial Team

-The development of Monstera root rot can be divided into three different phases.
+The visible signs of Monstera root rot establish themselves in 3 different phases.

 1. Early Stage Root Rot

 - Foliar discoloration (yellowing & browning)

 2. Intermittent Stage Root Rot

 - Black or brown foliar spots with yellow halos

 - Sudden wilting & leaf drops

 - Lanky branches & stems